Position

 How to become a Police Officer?

-Here are the steps to become a police officer:
+Here are the key steps to becoming a police officer:

 How long does it take to become a Police Officer?